 Get ready to explore French and Spanish-speaking countries around the world!
-Did you know that these two language cultures make up over 700 million people on Earth?
-On your adventure, you will discover the food, music, art, and celebrations that make these cultures so unique.
-You'll also learn words and phrases to help you with real life travel and social situations.
-This course complements any student's schedule and will give you a better understanding of what you're learning in other classes.
+These two language cultures make up over 700 million people on Earth.
+Students will discover the food, music, art, and celebrations that make these cultures so unique.
+Students will learn words and phrases used in real life travel and social situations.
+This course complements any student's schedule can provide a better understanding of what you're learning in other classes.